 Flat areas of land bordering oceans, seas, rivers and lakes, beaches are unique, ever-changing environments rich in animal and plant life.
-People use beaches to relax, sunbathe, play sports, walk, fish and pursue other leisure activities, usually unaware of the interesting facts beaches can tell us about the local environment, weather and wildlife.
+People use beaches to relax, sunbathe, play sports, walk, fish and pursue other leisure activities, usually unaware of what beaches can tell us about the local environment, weather and wildlife.
+There are many interesting facts about the seaside, and beach information is easy to come by.
 Visiting beaches regularly helps us see how they change, but remember that these dynamic, fragile habitats require our protection.

 Sand, pebbles, shingle, gravel and other beach materials tell us about the local geology and environment around beaches.
 Rain washes soil from inland out to sea, and the finer particles of soil, such as clay and silt, are carried away, but the larger, heavier particles of sand are deposited along the shoreline.
 The color of beach sand or other materials depends on the local geology.
 Hawaii has black beaches made of volcanic rock and green beaches made from a dense local mineral called olivine.
 Pebble beaches occur near fast-flowing rivers and exposed shorelines, where the force of the water carries pebbles to the shore and heavy seas wash everything else away.
 Dead coral fragments ground up by waves make white sand beaches.